 The fund company's taxonomy reporting only shows the taxonomy alignment reported directly by the companies.
-The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.52% based on the companies' revenue.
+The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.53% based on the companies' revenue.

+Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

+Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214

-Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?1 Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are Х Yes: activities for which lowcarbon alternatives are not yet available and In fossil gas $|\times|$ In nuclear energy among others have greenhouse gas No emission levels corresponding to the best performance.
 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-What was the share of investments made in transitional and enabling activities?

-The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.03% in transitional activities and 0.28% in enabling activities.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+1. Taxonomy alignment of investments 2.
+Taxonomy alignment of investments including sovereign bonds\ excluding sovereign bonds\ 0.5% 0.5% Turnover 0.5% 99.59 Turnover 0.5% 99.5% .8% 7% CapEx 0.8% 99.2% CapEx 0.7% 99.39 0.6% .6% OpEx 99.4% OpEx 99.4% 0.6% 50 100 50 Taxonomy-aligned: Fossil gas Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear Taxonomy-aligned: Nuclear Taxonomy-aligned (no gas and nuclear) Taxonomy-aligned (no gas and nuclear) Other investments Other investments \For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures What was the share of investments made in transitional and enabling activities?
+The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.03% in transitional activities and 0.26% in enabling activities.
 How did the percentage of investments that were aligned with the EU Taxonomy compare with previous reference periods?

-In 2023, the fund's proportion of taxonomy-aligned investments totaled 0.52% are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic

-In 2022, the fund did not report any taxonomy-aligned investments since companies had not typically begun to report on the extent to which their activities were aligned with the EU Taxonomy.
+In 2023, the fund's proportion of taxonomy-aligned investments totaled 0.53% In 2022, the fund did not report any taxonomy-aligned investments since companies had not typically begun to report on the extent to which their activities were aligned with the EU Taxonomy.
 What was the share of sustainable investments with an environmental objective not aligned with the EU Taxonomy?
 The fund is able to invest in economic activities that currently cannot be classified as aligned with the EU Taxonomy.
 This occurs, among other reasons, due to the environmental objectives currently not having complete technical screening criteria and due to the access to reported data from companies being insufficient.

-At the end of the reference period, the fund had 22.40% of sustainable investments with an environmental objective not aligned with the EU Taxonomy.
+At the end of the reference period, the fund had 25.04% of sustainable investments with an environmental objective not aligned with the EU Taxonomy.